Believing in the Unbelievables

 Q: What’s the pattern on your wallpaper?

-A: It’s something I doodled all the time in school and I made my web designer create a wallpaper with it.
+A: It’s something I doodled all the time in school.
+It’s actually a design that I feature in The Girl Who Ignored Ghosts.
+I made my web designer create a wallpaper with it.
 I like patterns where you can see a couple different things.
 Are they overlapping circles or four pointed knots?
 I’ll never tell.

 Q: How do you get inspired/stay inspired to finish your manuscript?
 What’s your writing routine like?